Painful intelligence: What AI can tell us about human suffering: Attention as input selection

 The key to how the brain solves this problem, especially in the case of vision, is the multi-faceted phenomenon of \textit{attention}.
 In the most basic case, the visual system of many animals, including humans, selects just one part of the input for further processing.
 As we say in everyday English, the animal only ``pays attention'' to one object at a time, whether it is a face seen on the street, or some object it is trying to manipulate.

 The simplest form of such \textit{selective} attention is that you just wipe out everything else in the visual field, except for one object.
 In Figure~\ref{attention.fig}, we see a photograph and an attentional selection template, which shows how only the main object of interest in the figure is found and selected.
 The results of such computation can be used to simply blank out everything else except for the main object.\citenew{borji2015salient,zhou2019semantic,chen2018deeplab} Such a form of attentional selection is also called ``segmentation''.
-Now, if you input an image that contains only this one object to the neural network, the recognition will be much easier.
+Now, if you input an image that contains only this one object into the neural network, the recognition will be much easier.
+Such selection seems to be happening in many different parts of the brain and in many different ways.
+In a sense, it is a reflection of the ubiquity of parallel processing in the brain, which necessitates various forms of input selection all over the brain.
 The most amazing kind of attentional selection that our brains can accomplish must be finding individual faces in a crowd.
-Face processing is evolutionarily extremely important, so there are specialized areas in the human brain for processing just faces (monkeys have them too).
+Face processing is evolutionarily extremely important, so there are specialized areas in the human brain for processing just faces (monkeys have them too).\footnote{The word ``attention'' is quite overloaded with different meanings in cognitive psychology.
+The sensory attention we have considered here is very different from some other kinds of attention.
+In particular, another type of attention very relevant for this book is \textit{sustained attention}, considered in Chapter~\ref{replay.ch}, which means you try to concentrate on a single task, such as reading a book, for an extended period of time.
+That is very different from sensory \textit{selective} attention considered here since sustained attention is about \textit{long-term} attention on a \textit{task} instead of relatively short-term attention on sensory objects.
+Selective attention can further be divided on another axis: bottom-up attention, where an external stimulus grabs your attention (as in the case of interrupts in Chapter~\ref{emotions.ch}), and top-down attention, used for example when you search for a certain person in a big room and only pay attention to faces.
+(The exact terms used in the different cases are quite variable in the literature.) }